jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/practical-expression-quantification.md

 [jl19@spectre13 Data_DC]$ pwd
 /scratch/bbash/jl19/Data_QC
 ```
-#if it is already in /scratch/bbash/jl19/Data_QC and make "stringtie_output" directory, if not
+If it is already in /scratch/bbash/jl19/Data_QC and make "stringtie_output" directory, if not
 ```
 cd /scratch/bbash/jl19/Data_QC
 ```